Shaywei/TjejerKodar/course-material/Part I - Set up working environment and getting started with Python.md

 [Self-directed Tutorial](./standalone-tutorials/Self_Directed_Tutorial.md)

-## Homework / Bonus material: Practice Python using CodingBat
+## Homework / Bonus exercise: Practice Python using CodingBat

 Learning about functions opened up a whole new way for us to practice, using the programming site `codingbat.com`.